polkafoundry/polkadocs/docs/guide/README.md

 > 1 standard unit = 10<sup>6</sup> micro unit
 :::

 Voala!
-Try build and deploy the contract and play around with it on [DevTools](https://devtools.icetea.io).
+Try build and deploy the contract and play around with it a bit.

 ## Access to blockchain data